Which year's income is reported on the Free Application for Federal Student Aid (FAFSA)?

 Am I required to notify you if my housing status has changed?

 Yes.
-You must correct your housing status on your Free Application for Federal Student Aid (FAFSA) and inform the Office of Scholarships and Financial Aid (OSFA) once these corrections are made.
+You should correct your housing status on your Free Application for Federal Student Aid (FAFSA) and OSFA will continue processing your request.

-How do I appeal a decision about my Arizona Assurance Scholars Program funding?
+How do I appeal a decision about my Arizona Assurance Program funding?

 Students may appeal a decision about the Arizona Assurance Program funding by submitting the Arizona Assurance Program Funding Appeal Form, a personal statement and any supporting documentation to the Office of Scholarships and Financial Aid (OSFA).
 Your appeal will be reviewed by the Arizona Assurance Program Appeal Committee.